cecoeco/PRISMA.jl/README.md

 df = PRISMA.flow_diagram_read(data)

 # 5. The flow_diagram() function turns data frames into
-# flow diagrams that show the results a meta-analysis or systematic review.
+# flow diagrams that show the results of a meta-analysis or systematic review.
 figure = PRISMA.flow_diagram(df)

 # 6. The flow_diagram_save() function saves the figure and saves
-# it in a format supported by Makie.jl, png is the default.
+# it in formats supported by Makie.jl, png is the default.
 PRISMA.flow_diagram_save(figure)
 ```